Surrendering Your Pets

 - Bring any special toys, beds and leftover food as it will make the transition easier for your pet.
 Adult dogs must come with a leash and collar.

 If your pet is healthy both medically and behaviorally and is accepted into our adoption program, he/she will stay available for adoption until a new home is found.
 We have no time limits on an animal’s stay with us, and they are well cared for in foster homes.
-All of our fosters receive home visits.
+All of our foster parents receive home visits.

 Unfortunately not all animals will qualify for our adoption program.
 Some animals may be disqualified from the adoption program by, physical disability that seriously impacts the pet’s quality of life, those that demonstrate a high degree of aggression towards other animals or people, or a feline who is not using the kitty box.